sneaktricks/personal_finance_tracker/README.md

 ### How do I see my entries?

 1. On the navigation bar/rail, select "Transactions".
-2. Drag the "Transaction date" slider to filter entries by time.
-The default range is all entries until now.
+2. Drag the "Transaction Interval" slider to filter entries by time.
+The default range is all entries from the past to the future.
 3. The entries are shown below the slider.

 ### How do I see the details of an entry?

 1. On the navigation bar/rail, select "Transactions".
-2. In the list view below the transaction date slider, click on your desired transaction.
+2. In the list view below the transaction interval slider, click on your desired transaction.

 ### How do I delete an entry?

 1. On the navigation bar/rail, select "Transactions".
-2. In the list view below the transaction date slider, click on the entry you want to delete.
+2. In the list view below the transaction interval slider, click on the entry you want to delete.
 3. Click the "Delete" button below the transaction details.